You have no items in your shopping basket.

 Home improvement programmes have become massively popular in recent years.
 Turn on the TV on any given day and you will be confronted with bright and breezy presenters telling you how to transform your home from an uninspiring box into a palace fit for an A list celebrity.
 And the best bit?
 Instead of paying a fortune to a builder or interior designer, if you follow the tips on screen, you can achieve some amazing results with a spot of DIY.

 But is it really such a great idea to have a go at complex home improvement projects?
 Surely it would be better to pay someone else to do the work, even if it’s more expensive.
 Well, it depends.
 DIY is obviously going to be cheaper if you have the skills and tools available.
-It can also be more satisfying to do the job yourself and let you select a stunning designer bathroom radiator instead of a standard eco heated towel rail using your savings.
+It can also be more satisfying to do the job yourself and let you select a stunning designer towel radiator instead of a standard heated towel rail using your savings.
 However, there are times when you shouldn’t attempt DIY, so if you have a burning desire to have a go at home improvement, give it some serious thought before you pick up any power tools.

 The Sharp End